 The third good reason to be glad to get unsubscribes has to do with personality.
-Now here is a shocker - not everyone is going to like you or your writing style.
+Now here is a shocker – not everyone is going to like you or your writing style.
 Some people reading this will be totally switched off to my informal style and think I am an imbecile so how could I ever help them?
 The good thing, though, is that if they do not care for your style at this stage (and you have been true to yourself and your company) you will probably never build a good relationship with them.
-If you can't build a relationship with them, they will either never buy from you or they will be nothing but hard work from start to finish; personalities clash so who needs them anyway, huh?!?
+If you can’t build a relationship with them, they will either never buy from you or they will be nothing but hard work from start to finish.
 So each unsubscribe will make your list more targeted to people who like your style and are more likely to respond favourably, meaning a productive and enjoyable relationship for both parties is more likely to blossom.

-So now you have three (well 3 and a half really) great and positive reasons to no longer dread seeing all those people who have decided to unsubscribe from your email campaign, blog or newsletter.
+So now you have three great and positive reasons to no longer dread seeing all those people who have decided to unsubscribe from your email campaign, blog or newsletter.
 Rejoice in the fact that you are actually making your list stronger and more profitable for yourself in the long run.